commontoolsinc/tutorials/state.md

       </div>
 ```

-Note: you must import `lift` and `derive`.
-You'll need `derive` because of some behind-the-scenes code transformation, but you will not be using it directly in this section.
+Note: we must import `lift` and `derive`.
+We'll need `derive` because of some behind-the-scenes code transformation, but we will not be using it directly in this section.
 (See {doc}`cts` for more information).

 Here's what the full Recipe looks like:
 ```{code-block} typescript